Fourier Multi-Component and Multi-Layer Neural Networks: Unlocking High-Frequency Potential: Numerical Experiments

 \subsection{Training Acceleration via Scaled Weight Initialization}

 The initialization of neural network parameters plays a crucial role in determining the efficiency and effectiveness of training.
 Traditional initialization methods focus on maintaining stable gradients but do not explicitly consider the frequency characteristics of the target function.
-In our previous study on frequency bias of two-layer networks~\cite{ZZZZ-23}, we showed that one can reduce the frequency bias and enhance the representation ability of the network by scaling the initial random slope weights inside the activation function, which is equivalent to the introduction of high frequency components to the network representation initially.
-We apply this initial scaling strategy to the first layer of FMMNNs so that more fine features in the samples can be captured by the first layer.
+In our previous study on frequency bias of two-layer networks~\cite{ZZZZ-23}, we showed that one can reduce the frequency bias and enhance the representation ability of the network by scaling the initial random slope weights inside the activation function, which is equivalent to the introduction of high-frequency components to the network representation initially.
+We apply this initial scaling strategy to the first layer of FMMNNs so that finer features in the samples can be captured by the first layer.
 We keep the standard initialization in all other layers to avoid instability due to fast multilayer amplification in training.
-Specifically, we first initialize all parameters by Pytorch default, and then scale $\bmW_1,\,\bmb_1$ by $\sqrt{d_0}(n_1/2)^{1/d_0}$, where $n_1$ is the width of the first layer and $d_0$ is the input dimension (all notation here is based on Section~\ref{sec:MMNN:structure}).
-It was shown~\cite{ZZZZ-23} that the best scaling strategy is to make the scaling compatible with the network resolution which is proportional to $n_1^{1/d_0}$.
+Specifically, we first initialize all parameters by PyTorch's default initialization, and then scale $\bmW_1,\,\bmb_1$ by $\sqrt{d_0}(n_1/2)^{1/d_0}$, where $n_1$ is the width of the first layer and $d_0$ is the input dimension (all notation here is based on Section~\ref{sec:MMNN:structure}). \begin{colorenv}[blue] It was shown in~\citep{ZZZZ-23} that the best scaling strategy is to make the scaling compatible with the network resolution which is proportional to $n_1^{1/d_0}$ in the well-sampled regime.
+When data sampling is barely enough or even under-sampled for the underlying target function, the initial scaling rule needs to accommodate the sampling condition to avoid overfitting.
+This is an important and interesting issue which will be studied in our future work.
+This subsection is also related to SIREN-type initialization ideas, in the sense that both approaches recognize the importance of initial frequency scaling for sine-based networks.
+Our goal here, however, is not to optimize the hand-tuned SIREN initialization, but to study a simple architecture-compatible scaling rule for FMMNNs and FCNNs under the same experimental setting.
+This allows us to separate the effect of scaled initialization from the effect of the MMNN architecture. \end{colorenv}